AndBible/docs-wiki/FAQ.md

 # And Bible FAQ #

-## How can I scroll to the next chapter ##
-Swipe right/left to go to the previous/next chapter.

 ## I have downloaded one bible but how do I download more bibles, commentaries etc. ##

 To download bibles, commentaries, and books start And Bible and select Menu button (see 'Where is the Menu Button' below) / More / Download Documents.